is-120-winter-2023/css-fonts-button/README.md

 We'll use Google fonts in this course because they are free and they are easy to use.

 - Add the two Google fonts from your style guide to your website.
-Make sure to include the Google font `<link>` elements to the `<head>` of each of your HTML documents.
+Make sure to add the Google font `<link>` elements to the `<head>` of each of your HTML documents.
+The fonts should be loaded after `normalize.css` but before your `styles/main.css` file.
 - Use the `font-family` property to set the font for your headings and body text.
 - Assign colors to your headings and body text using the `color` property and your CSS variables.
   ```